CBT in Gambling Addiction

 “If I continue playing, I’ll recover what I lost.”

-In such cases, a therapist may inquire or have an interaction about a client’s understanding of how slot machines work.
-Probes into the odds of winning, and encouraging the client to elaborate on these beliefs.
+In such cases, a therapist may inquire or interact with a client about a client’s understanding of how slot machines work.
+The therapist probes into the odds of winning and encourages the client to elaborate on these beliefs.
 Bringing these beliefs into conscious awareness can instill doubts in the client’s mind, enabling her to challenge her thinking.
 This dialogue helps the client realize that her thoughts are ideas, not facts.

 Conclusion – Cognitive Behavioral Therapy for Prevention and Recovery